Samizo-AITL/aitl-physical-reference/docs/DesignIntent.md

 `LOGIC_OUT` is defined as:

 - A **logic-originated voltage assertion**
-- Free of timing, protocol, or semantic meaning
+- Free of timing, protocol, or functional semantics
 - Interpreted only through **measured V–I behavior**

 `LOGIC_OUT` is **not**:
 - a command
-- a control signal
+- a control algorithm
 - a functional abstraction

 It is a **boundary condition**.